apache/pulsar/site/docs/latest/cookbooks/compaction.md

 ## Consumer configuration {#config}

-Pulsar consumers need to be properly configured to read from compacted topics.
+Pulsar consumers and readers need to be properly configured to read from compacted topics.
 The sections below show you how to enable compacted topic reads for Pulsar's language clients.
+If the

 {% include admonition.html type="warning" title="Java only" content="Currently, only [Java](#java) clients can consume messages from compacted topics." %}